Configuring Service Bus

 Provide the following general information in the Basic tab:

-Edit the connection information for your Azure Subscription with Azure Service Bus related resources
+Edit the connection information for your Azure Subscription with Azure Service Bus related resources.

-- Configuration Name - The user-friendly name for this Azure Subscription Entry
+- Configuration Name - The user-friendly name for this Azure Subscription Entry.

-- Description - Text where you can provide additional information about this entry
+- Description - Text where you can provide additional information about this entry.

 Queue Thresholds tab

-- Specific queue settings - Overrides global configuration on named queue
+- Specific queue settings - Overrides global configuration on named queue.

-- Queue exclusion filter - use one or more RegEx expressions to remove queues you do not want to monitor
+- Queue exclusion filter - Use one or more RegEx expressions to remove queues you do not want to monitor.

-Queue tab with global and specific thresholds.
+Queue tab with global and specific Monitoring thresholds.

 You can provide different global thresholds for different configurations (e.g. different subscriptions).

-Global thresholds for Azure Service Bus Queues.
+Global Monitoring thresholds for Azure Service Bus Queues.

 The following settings are available:

-- Count Evaluation Type
+- Count Evaluation Type - Monitoring is based on the number

 Here's an example of the Count Evaluation Type.

-Time-based evaluation
+Queue Time-based evaluation

 State | Name | Data Type | Description |